tyroga/lambda-watermark/README.md

 include:

 - addition of "position" property to the options object
-- use an environment variable to specify destination S3 bucket
+- use of an environment variable to specify destination S3 bucket
 - additional logging

 ## How to use

-- `npm install lambda-watermark`
+- `npm install --save markadamfoster/lambda-watermark`
 - Create your function (index.js)

 ```javascript